 Easter Eggs Dyed with All-Natural Dyes are becoming increasingly popular, as people look to replace their artificial dyes with natural options.
-So this year you can skip the egg dye kits and make your own dyes with staples from your pantry.
+So this year you can skip the egg dye kits and choose a better way.
+Make your own dyes for hard-boiled eggs with staples from your pantry such as red onion skins, paprika, or a head of red cabbage.

-While the actual process of dyeing Easter eggs with natural dyes can be just as simple as using the store-bought kits, most people don't realize that and never give it a try!
+While the actual process of dyeing Easter eggs with natural Easter Egg dye can be just as simple as using store-bought kits, most people don't realize that and never give it a try!

 Easter Eggs Dyed with All-Natural Dyes

-In short, almost all recipes for natural dyes include the following basic ingredients: boiling water, white vinegar, boiled eggs, and some part of a fruit or vegetable or spice.
+In short, almost all recipes for natural dyes include the following basic ingredients: a few cups of water, white vinegar, boiled eggs, and some part of a fruit or vegetable or spice.
+And the processes all include soaking the eggs in a dye bath.

-- Brown/Orange (Rust) = Yellow Onion Skins or Black Tea
+- Brown/Orange (Rust) Eggs = Yellow Onion Skins, Black Tea Bags, Black Coffee or Paprika

-- Deep Red/Maroon = Yellow and Red Onion Skins
+- Deep Red/Maroon Eggs = Yellow Onions and Red Onions Skin

 Equipment you'll need to make Natural Dyes: